adamzulqarnain/whatsapp-hadith/README.md

 1. Add support to get argument parameter to handle setup on linux or windows as well
 2. Add support for firefox (geckodriver)
 3. Add exception handling when running script to handle any erros
+4. Add logging/print traces for debugging purposes
-4. Get a dedicated number and phone, any interested group can add this number into their group.
+5. Get a dedicated number and phone, any interested group can add this number into their group.
 Once configured, hadith will be send to these whatsapp groups on a daily basis